goooooouwa/blog2kindle/README.md

 ## How do I get RSS feeds for my favourite websites if it doesn't provide one?

-You can use [blog_downloader](https://github.com/goooooouwa/blog_downloader) to generate RSS feeds from any website.
+You can use [blog_downloader](https://github.com/goooooouwa/blog_downloader) to crawl any website and generate RSS feeds from them.
 See how it works [here](https://github.com/goooooouwa/blog_downloader/blob/master/README.md).